Skip to content

 $ sudo rm -rf /var/lib/postgresql/12/main

-Configure ETCD distributed store
+Configure etcd distributed store

 The distributed configuration store provides a reliable way to store data that needs to be accessed by large scale distributed systems.
-The most popular implementation of the distributed configuration store is ETCD.
-ETCD is deployed as a cluster for fault-tolerance and requires an odd number of members (n/2+1) to agree on updates to the cluster state.
-An ETCD cluster helps establish a consensus among nodes during a failover and manages the configuration for the three PostgreSQL instances.
+The most popular implementation of the distributed configuration store is etcd. etcd is deployed as a cluster for fault-tolerance and requires an odd number of members (n/2+1) to agree on updates to the cluster state.
+An etcd cluster helps establish a consensus among nodes during a failover and manages the configuration for the three PostgreSQL instances.

 The etcd cluster is first started in one node and then the subsequent nodes are added to the first node using the addcommand.
-The configuration is stored in the /etc/default/etcd file.

 Configure node1

-4. Start the etcd service to apply the changes on node1.
+2. Enable and start the etcd service to apply the changes on node1.

 $ sudo systemctl enable --now etcd